Written by Laurie Davies

 Accrediting organizations use common practices, including a self-review by the institution or program against the standards, an on-site visit by an evaluation team of peer experts and a subsequent review and decision by the accrediting body about accredited status.
 This review is repeated every three to 10 years if the institution or program is to sustain its accreditation.

-When a school decides to pursue accreditation, it may contact an accreditation agency as part of a voluntary but binding system.
-The independent auditors (or agents) work together to review whether the higher learning institution has met the agency’s standards for accreditation.
+When a school decides to pursue college accreditation, it may contact an accreditation agency as part of a voluntary but binding system.
+The independent auditors or agents work together to review whether the higher learning institution has met the agency’s standards for accreditation.

 In fact, according to the educational services company Peterson’s, "Since accrediting agencies vary in their quality standards, some are considered more prestigious than others.
 Which one a school pursues depends on what standard of quality the school hopes to achieve and to maintain."

 It’s important that a school be accredited by an agency that is itself credible.
-The U.S. Department of Education recognizes certain accreditors, including the Higher Learning Commission (HLC; hlccommission.org), which accredits various campus-based and online schools, including University of Phoenix.
+The U.S. Department of Education recognizes certain accreditors, including the Higher Learning Commission (HLC), which accredits various campus-based and online schools.
 Another good resource is the Council for Higher Education Accreditation (CHEA), which recognizes reputable institutional and programmatic accrediting organizations.

-You can look up your potential or current school’s accreditation by searching the U.S. Department of Education’s Office of Postsecondary Education’s accreditation database or CHEA.
-You may want to note how long an institution has been accredited as well.
+Students can look up potential or current schools’ college accreditation by searching the U.S. Department of Education’s Office of Postsecondary Education’s accreditation database or CHEA.
+It might be a good idea to note how long an institution has been accredited as well.

 For some students, programmatic or specialized accreditation may also be important.
 Specific programs, such as business degree programs, can be accredited.
-If you’re thinking of applying for a nursing, education, healthcare, counseling or business program at a certain school, see if those departments offer programs that have programmatic accreditation.
+For students thinking of applying for a nursing, education, healthcare, counseling or business program at a certain school, see if those departments offer programs that have programmatic accreditation.

 In addition to University of Phoenix’s institutional accreditation, the following University of Phoenix programs are among those that have received programmatic accreditation.
 A full list of accredited programs is available in the University’s Academic Annual Report.